And3rsL/Deebot-for-Home-Assistant/info.md

 ![Preview](deviceid.jpg)

-You can clean certain area by specify it in CONTENT section (see blow example) to make things easy i added a list of current saved rooms under robot date
+You can clean certain area by specify it in ROOMS section (see below example) to make things easy i added a list of current saved rooms under robot attributes

 ![Preview](cleanarea.JPG)